shadow-light/sellingjesus.org/src/articles/1cor9-authority.md

 While we’ve only scratched the surface of 1 Corinthians 9, it should be evident that when Paul uses the word “right,” he does not indicate a claim to material support or even a plenary authority to receive it.
 Even as an apostle, he does not have a permissive license or legal carte blanche that would justify any and all courses of action.
 Rather, he denotes a limited authority of stewardship that permits him to receive that which is truly offered to the Lord.
 Paul would never charge for his preaching, accepting honor for himself that belongs to the Lord.
 However, as his representative and steward, the apostle gladly receives what is offered to the Lord.

 > But I have all things, and abound.
 I am full, having received from Epaphroditus the things from you, an odor of a sweet smell, an acceptable sacrifice, well-pleasing to God.
-(Philippians 4:18)
+(Phil 4:18)

 A minister of the gospel does not have a plenary authority to receive every gift that is offered to him.
 He has something much greater!
 He has a boast in the Lord and a reward of stewardship itself, and within that stewardship from God he may receive all that is offered in sacrifice to the Lord.